 A co-ordinated group comprising of CAMHS, LTHT and the CCGs, formed to bring collective intelligence together and look at how we shape a future model.

-It had been noted from the health experience of both Child and Adolescent Mental Health Service (CAMHS) and Leeds Teaching Hospitals Trust (LTHT) that there has been increasing incidences of self-harm activity across the city.
-There have also been concerns raised by teachers and heads of schools noting the behaviour as well.
+It had been noted from the health experience of both Child and Adolescent Mental Health Service (CAMHS) and Leeds Teaching Hospitals Trust (LTHT) that there have been increasing incidences of self-harm activity across the city.
+Head’s of schools and teachers are also aware of this.
 Schools are looking to co-operate on a wider scale rather than each developing their own response.
 Often they turn to school nurses and they feel out of their depth.

-A patient experience project (REACH) was undertaken aimed at young women aged 13-19 who self harm and live, or are educated, in Leeds.
-It was designed to gain further insights into self harming behaviour and to deliver benefits for the participants themselves.
+The engagement work is in the form of a patient experience project for young women between 13-19.
+The project is open to those who self-harm and live or go to school in Leeds.
+The aim, to gain further insights into self-harming behaviour and to deliver benefits for the participants themselves.

 Support young people who are self-harming

-Recognising that it is a coping mechanism for some people and focusing on support for those for whom self-harming is likely to have serious consequences and those who wish to stop.
+It is important to recognise that it is a coping mechanism for some people.
+Equally, it is important to focus on supporting those for whom self-harming is likely to have serious consequences and those who wish to stop.
 This will comprise of collecting resources available in one place for ease of access.
 Thought will be given to supporting friends of young people who are self-harming.

 Support for adults around young people who self-harm

-It will be supported by risk assessment suggestions and ideas on how to engage young people in conversations about self-harm.
+A risk assessment will support suggestions and ideas on how to engage young people in conversations about self-harm.